 - Choose System > Select System Update.

-- Now, wait for a few seconds in order to check for the available update.
+- Now, wait for a few seconds to check for the available update.

-- If there is a new update available, simply download the update.
+- If there is a new update available, download the update.

-- Similarly, you can head over to the Home menu > Select the particular game icon that you want to check whether there is any update available or not.
+- Similarly, you can head over to the Home menu > Select the particular game icon you want to check whether any update is available.

 - Next, press the Add (+) button or Minus (-) button from the Switch > Select Software Update.